dohertyguirand/Scrolling-Platfomer-Game-Engine/doc/API_CHANGES.md

 - Removed ``setTarget``
 - Added a second parameter "Entity subject"  in ``doMovementUpdate`` method as another solution to how the MovementBehavior knows which Entity it is updating

+### CollisionBehavior
+- 4/9/2020: Modified ``handleCollision`` to take an entity as a paramter, so that it can have an effect on whatever entity calls it.
+Possibly could change to EntityInternal.
+Also could change to take two entities, since two are involved in a collision.